oslabs-beta/DataDoc/README.md

     npm run build
     ```

-    This will build the desktop application
+    This will install the needed dependences and build the desktop application.

 ### Exposing endpoints to the monitoring tool